Lymphoma is a malignant condition of the lymphatic system. The lymphatic system comprises of the lymph nodes, the thymus, spleen and bone marrow.

 Causes Of Stage 4 Lymphoma

 In Hodgkin’s lymphoma, the cells in your lymphatic system proliferate autonomously and anomalously and extend beyond the lymphatic system.
+With a progression in the cancer, the body’s capacity to battle infections gets drastically compromised.

 Newer developments in diagnosis and treatment of Hodgkin’s lymphoma have helped in making a prompt diagnosis and enhancing the chance for complete recovery.